 And you would think that a top autism specialist would know that’s how autistic person may behave.

-What was the right thing for Simon to do at that time?
+What was the right thing for Professor to do at that time?
 To explain to me that he can’t share my petition but he is working on issues I’m concerned about and briefly discuss with me what changes he’s trying to implement.

 And what he did instead?
 He replied that he’ll share my petition but he never did.
+He then got his assistant to tell me that he’s very busy.